 Remember that a number of Portland's attractions, including certain historic houses and museums, scale back their days of operation in the nonsummer months.
 Call ahead if you're planning a visit then.

 Portland's nightlife is varied, with a little of everything—dark taverns offering house-brewed ales, swanky martini lounges and even a few throbbing dance halls—but where it really shines is in its wealth of live music.
-It's hard not to find a new local act or a native long-time favorite setting up the stage on any given night, all year long.
-And there's no specialty there; you'll hear funk, blues, metal, folk and a blessed mix of each, which is unusual in such a small city.
-Your best bet is to walk around the Old Port or the Art District areas—chances are you'll stumble across something close to what you're looking for.
+It's hard not to find a new act or long-time local favorite setting up the stage on any given night, year-round.
+And there's no specialty there; you might hear funk, blues, metal, folk and a mix, which is unusual in such a small city.
+Your best bet is to walk around the Old Port or the Art District areas—chances are you'll stumble across something that interests you.

 Many Portland spots combine dining and entertainment: A number of restaurants invite local musicians to entertain patrons with no cover charge, and most bars have dining areas.

-Portland dining has undergone a revolution, making the city one of the best in New England for inventive meals drawn from outstanding local fish, meat, cheese and produce.
+Portland is one of the best cities in New England for inventive meals drawn from outstanding local fish, meat, cheese and produce.
 Chefs have cultivated strong relationships with the state's many organic growers and artisanal food producers—and even professional foragers who gather such foods as wild mushrooms and fiddleheads, an edible fern available in early spring.
 Whether you opt for an intimate bistro or something more upscale, you'll be encouraged to enjoy a relaxing evening at relatively reasonable prices.

 Expect to pay within these guidelines for a meal for one, not including drinks, tax or tip: $ = less than US$10; $$ = US$10-$20; $$$ = US$21-$50; $$$$ = more than US$50.